yugangjia/ELOS-MIMICIV/README.md

 # MIMICIV
-Apply the MIMIC-III code to MIMICIV dataset for final projects
+Investigate the end of life ICU care via MIMIC IV dataset Part of MPH practicum for Yugang Jia